leanprover-community/blog/posts/backstage-with-pechersky.md

 university education in computer science or programming -- I had amazing teachers of those topics in high school.

-**JMC: How did you first learn about Lean?
+JMC: **How did you first learn about Lean?
 How did you get involved?**

-I do not remember exactly how I found out about Lean and mathlib.
+YP: I do not remember exactly how I found out about Lean and mathlib.
 Likely it was via the Natural Numbers Game that Kevin Buzzard helped develop.
 I had done things like the Incredible Proof Machine game that Joachim Breitner developed, and it's been great to see him in Zulip recently!
-I had a long interest in Haskell, and nomeata (Joachim's nick) was a very common and helpful presence in the Haskell IRC channels.
+I had a long interest in Haskell, and `nomeata` (Joachim's nick) was a very common and helpful presence in the Haskell IRC channels.

 I of course had done real analysis in university, but here was a much more fun